 With more people working from more locations on more devices, is it a challenge to train technicians to handle the workload?

 Singh: Every technician comes with a different skill-level, and consequently have their own level of understanding of how patching works.
 Not everyone is aware of the best practices that need to be adhered to when managing a corporate environment.
 It’s best to train them on the tool the MSP uses so that they are aligned with the tool’s functionality and also are aware of any caveats or hiccups with any particular customer environments.
 For example, the MSP might not be patching Organization X with the latest Java updates as it might break certain line-of-business applications.

 Other hurdles to training could be that some technicians have their own way of doing things and are unwilling to be trained on new methods.
 Training, in general, can be a challenge for MSPs, especially smaller MSPs, because it constitutes non-billable times, which doesn’t bring in revenue.
 Additionally, coordinating training can be difficult due to hectic schedules among technicians that often don’t match.

 Have there been advances in technology that makes patch management easier?

 Singh: Vendors like Microsoft and Apple have gotten better over the years in terms of patch stability.
 This, paired with RMMs based upon newer technology stacks, has been pretty effective in doing a great job at patching.
 With patch compliance reporting, which is often built within most RMM platforms, MSPs can offer great visibility into patch compliance across the customer network.

-Although your clients saw few viable options to allowing their clients to work from home when the pandemic forced offices to shut down, that didn’t mean hackers would take a break from cyberattacks – in fact, it was quite the opposite.
+Although your customers saw few viable options to allowing their employees to work from home when the pandemic forced offices to shut down, that didn’t mean hackers would take a break from cyberattacks—in fact, it was quite the opposite.
 They increased by 400 percent in the early months of the pandemic, often attempting to exploit unpatched vulnerabilities.
 You have the ability to help your clients keep their networks and data secure.
 “You should work closely with the business owner and come up with an arrangement to also take employees’ devices under management and patch them,” says Singh.